Critical points of modular forms: Introduction

 \paragraph{Further results} We aim to generalize these formulae to \emph{all} quasimodular forms, i.e., polynomials in $E_2$ with modular coefficients.
-First of all, we show that for any quasimodular form~$f$ the number~$N_\lambda(f)$ only takes finitely many different values if we vary~$\lambda$. \begin{thm} Given a quasimodular form~$f$, there exist finitely many disjoint intervals~$I$ such that $\mathbb{R}=\cup_{I\in \mathscr{I}} I$, and for each~$I$ a constant~$N_I(f)\in \frac{1}{6}\z$ such that
+First of all, we show that for any quasimodular form~$f$ the number~$N_\lambda(f)$ only takes finitely many different values if we vary~$\lambda$. \begin{thm} For a given quasimodular form~$f$, there exist finitely many disjoint intervals~$I$ such that $\mathbb{R}=\cup_{I\in \mathscr{I}} I$, and for each~$I$ there exists a constant~$N_I(f)\in \frac{1}{6}\z$ such that